 Coinbase is the most widely used cryptocurrency exchange in the US.
 It’s fully regulated and has a high user base.

-It is also amongst the safest exchanges out there, with very high liquidity and an easy-to-use interface.
+It is among the safest exchanges, with very high liquidity and an easy-to-use interface.
 Coinbase also offers all available payment options.
-For this reason, it’s a good starter exchange for those new to the world of crypto.
+For this reason, it’s a good starter exchange for those new to crypto.

-This exchange also comes with its own wallet, although this means that the private keys aren’t in the sole ownership of the user.
+This exchange also comes with its wallet, although the private keys aren’t in the sole ownership of the user.
 Furthermore, there are higher premiums on transactions on this platform and no extensive altcoin offerings.

-Some also find the regulation and security to be excessive according to their tastes.
+Some also find the regulation and security excessive according to their tastes.
 Despite these negatives, the regulation and security of Coinbase are worth the increased investment for many.

-Binance is the largest exchange in the world, as of writing this, and specializes solely in the trading of altcoins.
+Binance is the largest exchange in the world, as of writing this, and specialises solely in the trading of altcoins.

 Despite not dealing in fiat currency, Binance has a high user base with large liquidity.
 A significant amount of the world’s daily crypto trading is done on this exchange alone.

 Binance has lower fees than other popular exchanges, with an incredibly large variety of altcoin options.
-The downside is that it’s pitched toward more advanced users, and subsequently has a less friendly user interface.
+The downside is that it’s pitched toward more advanced users and has a less user-friendly user interface.

 Kraken is amongst the oldest exchanges out there.
-It’s a popular exchange that has a range of trading tools and an advanced order system.
+It’s a popular exchange with various trading tools and an advanced order system.

 Kraken accepts common fiat currencies along with cryptocurrencies.
-While it’s aimed toward advanced traders with options such as margin and futures trading, beginners will also find it accessible.
+While it’s aimed toward advanced traders with margin and futures trading options, beginners will also find it accessible.
 Furthermore, the fees are relatively low.

-While there have been historic issues with its security, it has improved this aspect considerably over time, and is currently considered a safe bet.
+While there have been historical issues with its security, it has improved this aspect considerably over time and is currently considered a safe bet.

 Remember to research before jumping on board a cryptocurrency exchange.
-There is a range of exchanges out there that can suit your particular needs, whether you are new to crypto or an experienced trader.
+A range of exchanges can suit your particular needs, whether you are new to crypto or an experienced trader.